cailu2121/android-wms/README-QuickStart.md

 Quick Start
 ===========
-1) Clone the git repo, what you get is an Android Studio project.
+1) Clone the git repo.
+2) **Import** this project into Android Studio.
-2) Get a google V2 android maps API key and add it to the manifest (see TODO in Manifest)
+2) Get a Google V2 Android Maps API key and add it to the manifest (see TODO in Manifest)
 4) Check that the demo WMS service in TileProviderFactory is still valid, or add your own.
 (See the TODO in TileProviderFactory)